Getting started with Workflows

 Video guides

-Our articles contain animations and videos to better illustrate and walk you through creating your scenarios, but you can also directly hop to our YouTube channel!
+Our articles contain animations and videos to better illustrate and walk you through creating your workflows, but you can also directly hop to our YouTube channel!

 We have very detailed videos to help on your journey, if you'd like take a deeper dive into some concepts.